hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +message AmountOrMemo {
 +	oneof {
 +		uint64 amount = 1; // Applicable to tokens of type FUNGIBLE.
 The amount to mint to the Treasury Account.
 Amount must be a positive non-zero number represented in the lowest denomination of the token.
 The new supply must be lower than 2^63
 +   		string memo = 2; // Applicable to tokens of type NON_FUNGIBLE.
-The metadata for the given NFT instance that is being created
+The metadata for the given NFT instance that is being created.
+Maximum allowed size is 100 bytes
 +	}
 +}